risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

    preventetive measures ensuring no single point of failure may include

+   - high availibility infrustructure design

+   - periodic storage snapshots

+   - utilisation of deployments and load balancer service to redirect load to a new node automatically

+   - federation - that is multiple kubernetes cllusters joined together

+|

-Check the events in the kube-system namespace for errors:
+when noticed unexpected / not desired / non even scheduling or balancing of pods among the nodes, verify events in the kube-system namespace for errors

-kubectl get events -n kube-system
+``kubectl get events -n kube-system``

-Get the logs from the individual pods in your kube-system namespace and check for errors:
+view logs from individual pods in kube-system namespace, check for errors

-kubectl logs [kube_scheduler_pod_name] -n kube-system
+``kubectl logs $kube-scheduler-pod-name -n kube-system``

-Check the status of the Docker service:
+in case of master node unexpected restart it is a good ide to check if services are enabeld

-sudo systemctl status docker
+``sudo systemctl status docker``

-Start up and enable the Docker service, so it starts upon bootup:
+in case of the docker not running, start and enable it, so it starts after each boot

-sudo systemctl enable docker && systemctl start docker
+``sudo systemctl enable docker && systemctl start docker``

-Check the status of the kubelet service:

-sudo systemctl status kubelet
+verify kubelet service ``sudo systemctl status kubelet``

-Start up and enable the kubelet service, so it starts up when the machine is rebooted:
+in case of the kublet not running, start and enable it, so it starts after each rebooting

-sudo systemctl enable kubelet && systemctl start kubelet
+``sudo systemctl enable kubelet && systemctl start kubelet``

+it is not possible to run kublet while the swap is enabled

-Turn off swap on your machine:
+to turn off swap on the node run

-sudo su -
+``sudo su -``

-swapoff -a && sed -i '/ swap / s/^/#/' /etc/fstab
+``swapoff -a && sed -i '/ swap / s/^/#/' /etc/fstab``

-Check if you have a firewall running:

-sudo systemctl status firewalld
+in case of firewall issues, check if it is running ``sudo systemctl status firewalld``

-Disable the firewall and stop the firewalld service:
+disable it and stop the firewalld service

-sudo systemctl disable firewalld && systemctl stop firewalld
+``sudo systemctl disable firewalld && systemctl stop firewalld``

 |